GAN-Control: Explicitly Controllable GANs: Introduction

 In this work we present a unified approach for training a GAN to generate high-quality, controllable images.
 Specifically, we demonstrate our approach in the domains of facial portrait photos, painted portraits and dogs (see Fig.~\ref{fig:teaser}).
-We depart from the common use of the highly detailed 3D face models in favor of supervision signals provided by a set of pre-trained models, each controlling a different feature.
-We show that our approach significantly simplifies the generation framework, does not compromise image quality or control accuracy, and allows us to control additional aspects of facial appearances, which can't be modeled by graphical pipelines.
-We achieve this by applying contrastive loss terms~\cite{hadsell2006dimensionality} for the controllable attributes of the generated image pairs.
-That is, we constructs the GAN's latent space as a composition of sub-spaces, each corresponding to a specific property.
-During training, we enforce that images generated by identical latent sub-vectors have similar properties, as predicted by some off-the-shelf model.
-Conversely, images generated by different latent sub-vectors should have different predicted properties.
-To allow for human-interpretable control, for each attribute we train an encoder converting values from its feasible range to the latent space.
-Finally, we present a novel image projection approach suitable for disentangled latent spaces.
-Our approach takes advantage of this disentanglement to find a latent vector that both reconstructs the image accurately and remains in the semantically meaningful manifold.
-This allows us to edit properties of real images using our GAN's controls.
+We depart from the use of the highly detailed 3D face models~\cite{deng2020disentangled,KowalskiECCV2020,Tewari_2020_CVPR} in favor of supervision signals provided by a set of pre-trained models, each controlling a different feature.
+We show that our approach significantly simplifies the generation framework, does not compromise image quality or control accuracy, and allows us to control additional aspects of facial appearances, which cannot be modeled by graphical pipelines.
+We achieve this by combining several concepts.
+We construct the GAN's latent space as a composition of sub-spaces, each corresponding to a specific property.
+During training, we enforce images generated by identical latent sub-vectors to have similar properties, as predicted by some off-the-shelf model.
+Respectively, images generated by different latent sub-vectors are enforced to have different predicted properties.
+As a result, disentanglement between the latent sub-spaces is achieved.
+Finally, to allow for human-interpretable control, for each attribute we train an encoder converting values from its feasible range to its corresponding sub-latent space.
+As an additional application, we present a novel image projection approach suitable for disentangled latent spaces.

 We summarize our contributions as following: \begin{enumerate} \item We present a novel state-of-the art approach for training explicitly controllable, high-resolution GANs. \item Our approach is extendable to attributes beyond those supported by 3D modeling and rendering frameworks, making it applicable to additional domains. \item We present a disentangled projection method that enables real image editing. \end{enumerate}